Samford Debate Institute

 Please put me on the email chain.
 NJL1994@gmail.com.

 I really do like and appreciate all forms of debate.
 Policy v policy, clash, K v K—it really doesn’t matter much to me.
 As a debater, I primarily was a policy debater, although I did read non-topical affs for a few years in high school and did go for the K against K affs several times.
-The teams I currently coach at the high school level are almost entirely K debaters while the teams I coach at the college level are primarily policy and clash debaters.
+The teams I have coached at the high school level have been either entirely K or entirely policy debaters, while the teams I coach at the college level have been primarily policy and clash debaters.
 So I’m really ultimately mostly fine with whatever it is that you want to say.
+That being said, there's no such thing as tabula rasa.
+So here are my proclivities--

 Top Level/things I think about in every debate I judge: